richelbilderbeek/bevy_tdd_book/faq.md

 * Always achieve 100% code coverage when ignoring the `main` function in `src/main.rs`
-* Prefer to use idiomatic solution
-* Use the correct terminology
+* Follow the Rust idiom as suggested by the `clippy` Rust package

 ## What are the non-goals of this book?